 --> Skip to main content

 Diwali is observed traditionally on Kartik Amavasya or the no moon day in Kartik month in North India.
 The corresponding period in other regions is the Amavasya in Ashwin month.
-Diwali Amavasya 2023 is November 13.
-Time is from Time – Amavas begins at 2:12 PM on November 12 and ends at 2:41 PM on November 13.
+Diwali Amavasya 2025 is October 20/October 21.
+Time is from – Amavas begins at 2:55 PM on October 20 and ends at 4:26 PM on October 21.
 In Tamil Nadu, it is the Aippasi Amavasai.

 For Diwali to be observed Amavasya tithi should be present during night time.
 So in some years Diwali will be observed on the day before actual Amavasya day because the Amavasya tithi ends before sunset.

-Diwali and Lakshmi Puja are marked on November 12.
+Diwali and Lakshmi Puja are marked on October 20 in North, South and Eastern Parts Of India.

 The most important puja on the day is the Lakshmi Puja.